 The National Trust for Historic Preservation has color charts that contain 250 hues, and

 Historic New England has a handy color guide, featuring 149 colors from architectural styles dating between the 17th and the 20th centuries.

 Making the right paint choices, with the help of an experienced painting service professional will help avoid the most common problems of Alligatoring, Blistering, Chalking, Cracking/Flaking, Efflorescence, Fading, Mildew/Algae, Peeling, and Tannin Staining.

 Contact a professional exterior painting service, like the Boston Painting Co, if you’re stuck or the house is too much to handle on your own.
+Get help from an expert painter and decorator that does this for a living.
 Remember, one of the most public decisions you make is the color of your house, and it can impact curb appeal.